Ali-Mikael/Pen-testing/h6-shells.md

 ## Troubleshooting part xx
 I was still destined to execute the stager succesfully on the victims's machine.
-I though maybe the `static linking` is the problem here?
+I thought maybe the `static linking` is the problem here?
 So I compiled it dynamically and sent it away.

-_Quick explanation so that you get the concept: By statically linking the executable, all required libraries (dependencies) are built into the binary itself, rather than being loaded from the host system at runtime.
+_Quick explanation so that you get the concept: By **statically linking** the executable, all required libraries (dependencies) are built into the binary itself, rather than being loaded from the host system at runtime.
 This increases the binary size, but also makes it more portable!_

 Test the connection first: